Github-Rhodes/Salon_App/README.md

 ### About:

-This was my attempt to build a Salon app for ordering and scheduling.
+Salon App for ordering products utylizing a Firebase Real Time Database.

 ### Technologies: